Kari Groff, MD & Park Slope Psychiatry

 Please review the following office policies before scheduling an appointment.

 Dr. Groff's schedule fills quickly.
 Please schedule in advance and try to avoid cancellations.
 Patients with frequent cancellations will be discharged from her practice as she is looking to work with highly motivated patients who are able to keep appointment times.

 Please contact Dr. Groff directly for refills of medication instead of asking the pharmacy to reach out.
 She will get back to you very quickly about your refills.

-Facetime, Skype, Phone sessions are billed at the same rate.
+Video and Phone sessions are billed at the same rate as in-person sessions.

-Fees will be subject to a 3% increase each year.
+Fees will be subject to small increases each year.

 Frequently Asked Questions:

 1. What services can I expect when seeing Dr. Groff?

 Dr. Groff will provide a full psychiatric evaluation that reviews current and past psychiatric symptoms and medication.
 She values spending enough time with her patients so that she can get to know you as a person and understand how your symptoms affect you in the context of your life experiences and stressors that you may be encountering.
 She has a very direct, empathetic, and down-to-earth approach.

 2. Does Dr. Groff have tele psychiatry services available?